I heard this story from a pulpit, so I will not attest to its veracity.

 Radner died of cancer.
 She told him she had a title for him and he should use it.

-“Kiss me like a stranger.â€
+Kiss me like a stranger.

 Gene would use the phrase for the title of his autobiography.
 After I read the impactful memoir, I wrote my own poem by that title.
 You can find it here.

-Gene’s immense success in the ‘60s and ‘70s did not mark the end of the road for his stamp on comedy.
+Genes immense success in the 60s and 70s did not mark the end of the road for his stamp on comedy.
 In 1980, he paired with Richard Pryor in Stir Crazy.
 Together they made no small stir.

-In Young Frankenstein, Wilder corrected all of us when he said, “No!
-It’s pronounced FRONKensteen.â€
+In Young Frankenstein, Wilder corrected all of us when he said, No!
+Its pronounced FRONKensteen.

 Success is a terrible thing and a wonderful thing.
 If you can enjoy it, it’s wonderful.
 If it starts eating away at you, and they’re waiting for more from me, or what can I do to top this, then you’re in trouble.
 Just do what you love.
 That’s all I want to do. -Gene Wilder